vsimakhin/web-logbook/docker/README.md

 CMD ["-dsn", "/data/web-logbook.sql"]
 ```

-You may override it and set additional options like cert for SSL and etc
+You may override it and set additional options like SSL certificates, etc.

 ```bash
 docker run --rm -it -p 4000:4000 -v /YOUR/FULL/PATH/WITH/DATABASE:/data -v /PATH/TO/CERTS:/certs vsimakhin/web-logbook:latest -dsn /data/web-logbook.sql -cert /certs/my-certificate.pem -env dev
 ```

-You may use docker-compose to run the container
+## Docker Compose

+Using `docker-compose` is the easiest way to manage the application lifecycle.
+Create a `docker-compose.yml` file:

 ```yaml
 services:
   web-logbook: